digitalbricklayer/techteapotcom/src/content/posts/an-exploration-of-open-core-licensing-in-network-management.md

 The open core strategy employed within network management companies encompasses quite a high degree of differences.
 There are companies like [Hyperic](http://www.hyperic.com/) who have [pursued a pure open core strategy very successfully](http://blog.hyperic.com/springsource/), controlling all of the software in both the core and enterprise products.

-At the other end of the spectrum, [Groundwork Open Source](http://www.groundworkopensource.com/) have executed more of an <em>aggregation</em> strategy, by bundling together well known open source projects together and making them into an enterprise network management platform with their own glue software.
+At the other end of the spectrum, [Groundwork Open Source](http://www.groundworkopensource.com/) have executed more of an *aggregation* strategy, by bundling together well known open source projects together and making them into an enterprise network management platform with their own glue software.

-The <em>aggregation</em> strategy could be considered to be more in keeping with the open source philosophy of software reuse.
-There are a number of advantages and disadvantages to the <em>aggregation</em> strategy.
+The *aggregation* strategy could be considered to be more in keeping with the open source philosophy of software reuse.
+There are a number of advantages and disadvantages to the *aggregation* strategy.
 The main advantage being that by reusing a lot of best of breed components you get to market much faster than starting off from scratch.
 Though the vast array of licenses used by the various open source projects are likely to keep a good number of lawyers busy trying to sort out all of the requirements.
 Some open source licenses may well preclude use of the software within a commercial setting.
 Porting the software to new platforms is also likely to be difficult, you can only support the union of all of the platforms supported by the projects.
 Without the agreement of the project leads, you may have problems with trademark use, especially if you wish to market your software as being powered by the project in question.
 Many open source projects, [Nagios](http://www.nagios.org/) being a very good example, do protect their names quite vigorously.

 On the positive side, if you can leverage existing projects, you will have a number of communities ready and waiting to be up sold to your enterprise product.